 A. The Transient Occupancy Tax is a tax owed to the City by anyone who occupies a room for less than 31 days in a hotel (O.M.C.
-5.16.020 section A) that is located within the City of Orange.
+5.16.020 section A) located within the City of Orange.
 This tax must be paid to the hotel on behalf of the City of Orange (O.M.C.
 5.16.030 and 5.16.020).

 Q. How does the City of Orange define the term "transient"?